boulund/adapter_benchmark/README.md

 http://seqanswers.com/forums/attachment.php?attachmentid=2993&d=1398383571

 ## Test data
+A subset of a single sample is from SRA is provided in the repo.
+Comment/uncomment the `download_FASTQ` setting in the `config/config.yaml` to
-A single sample is downloaded from SRA.
-Feel free to replace it with whatever you want.
+download the complete sample from SRA instead.
+Feel free to replace the URL with whatever FASTQ file you want.

 ## Results
 These plots are produced by the workflow, one for benchmarking results